 ABOUT FILMMAKER(S)

-Meg Shutzer is an award-winning documentary filmmaker and investigative reporter whose work seeks to interrogate power structures and elevate stories from communities that have been historically underrepresented.
-Meg’s documentaries have screened on five continents and won numerous awards at film festivals.
-Their most recent investigation into a juvenile detention center in Louisiana was published on the front page of The New York Times and was a Finalist for the Livingston and Dart Awards.
-A companion film, 8 Days at Ware, was released on PBS in April 2023.
+Meg is an award-winning filmmaker whose work seeks to interrogate power and elevate stories from communities that have been historically underrepresented.
+Meg’s documentaries, supported by Hulu, SFFilm, Berkeley Film Foundation, IF/Then and Field of Vision, have screened on five continents and won numerous awards at festivals.
+Their most recent investigation into a juvenile detention center was published on the front page of The New York Times and was a Finalist for the Livingston and Dart Awards.
+Their documentaries include, MOTHER (2024), 8 Days at Ware (2022, PBS) Knocking Down the Fences (2021, PBS) and New Generation Queens (2015, Amazon).

-Brandon is a multilingual documentary cinematographer and director based in San Francisco, CA. Through an intimate filmmaking style, he strives to tell deeply reported, character-driven stories that humanize and uplift participants and their communities.
-Brandon’s work has appeared on HBO Max, Paramount+, FRONTLINE PBS, in The Atlantic, The Guardian, High Country News, KQED, and in film festivals across the country while being recognized by the duPont, Peabody, and Scripps Howard awards.
-His ongoing projects continue to be supported by IF/Then x Hulu, the Berkeley Film Foundation, the Science Communication Lab, and the Institute for Journalism & Natural Resources, among others.
+Brandon is a multilingual filmmaker based in San Francisco.
+Through an intimate filmmaking style, he tells character-driven stories that humanize and uplift participants.
+His directorial and cinematography credits include MOTHER (2024), Quiet On Set (2024, HBO), Latino Vote (2024, PBS), Observer (2025), and The Last Class (2025).
+Brandon’s other work has appeared on FRONTLINE PBS, in The Atlantic, and The Guardian while being recognized by the duPont, Peabody, and Scripps Howard awards.
+His ongoing projects are supported by the Big Sky Film Institute and the SFFILM House Residency.
+Brandon holds a master’s degree from UC Berkeley’s Graduate School of Journalism.

-Terrence Graham was the plaintiff in a landmark Supreme Court decision that ended life sentences for children who commit non-capital offenses.
-He is also a co-founder of Plead The 8th, a registered 501(c)(3) non-profit organization dedicated to championing a more restorative approach to justice.
+Terrence was the plaintiff in a landmark Supreme Court decision that ended life sentences for children who commit non-capital offenses.
+He is also a co-founder of Plead The 8th, a non-profit dedicated to championing a more restorative approach to justice.
+Since winning his freedom, Terrence's advocacy has taken him to Washington, DC to meet with judicial activists, attorneys, and families impacted by mass incarceration through the Campaign for the Fair Sentencing of Youth.
+He is the author of Breaking chains my journey from prison to freedom and co-creator and host of the podcast Playing From Behind / Building Blocks.

 PROMOTE THIS PROJECT